Shinto: Cosmogony

 Although the narratives differ in detail, the origin of the kami and of Japan itself are recounted in two 8th-century texts, Kojiki and Nihon Shoki.
 Drawing heavily on Chinese influence, these texts were commissioned by ruling elites to legitimize and consolidate their rule.
 Although never of great importance to Japanese religious life, in the early 20th century the government proclaimed that their accounts were factual.

 The Kojiki recounts that the universe started with ame-tsuchi, the separation of light and pure elements (ame, "heaven") from heavy elements (tsuchi, "earth").
 Three kami then appeared: Amenominakanushi, Takamimusuhi no Mikoto, and Kamimusuhi no Mikoto.
 Other kami followed, including a brother and sister, Izanagi and Izanami.
 The kami instructed Izanagi and Izanami to create land on earth.
 To this end, the siblings stirred the briny sea with a jewelled spear, from which Onogoro Island was formed.
 Izanagi and Izanami then descended to Earth, where the latter gave birth to further kami.
 One of these was a fire kami, whose birth killed Izanami.
 Izanagi descended to yomi to retrieve his sister, but there he saw her body putrefying.
 Embarrassed to be seen in this state, she chased him out of yomi, and he closed its entrance with a boulder.

 Izanagi bathed in the sea to rid himself from the pollution brought about by witnessing Izanami's putrefaction.
 Through this act, further kami emerged from his body: Amaterasu (the sun kami) was born from his left eye, Tsukuyomi (the moon kami) from his right eye, and Susanoo (the storm kami) from his nose.
-Susanoo behaved in a destructive manner, to escape him Amaterasu hid herself within a cave, plunging the earth into darkness.
-The other kami eventually succeeded in coaxing her out.
+Susanoo behaved in a destructive manner, so to escape him Amaterasu hid in a cave, plunging the earth into darkness.
+The other kami eventually coaxed her out.
 Susanoo was then banished to earth, where he married and had children.
 According to the Kojiki, Amaterasu then sent her grandson, Ninigi, to rule Japan, giving him curved beads, a mirror, and a sword: the symbols of Japanese imperial authority.
 Amaterasu remains probably Japan's most venerated kami.